 Good facilities and competent doctors.
 All friendly nurses are satisfied.
 The quality of the university hospital is very different.
 I look forward to further development as a representative hospital in our region.

-Asan Medical Center, located in Dogok dong, Seoul, South Korea offers patients Wilms Tumor Treatment procedures among its total of 586 available procedures, across 16 different specialties.
-Currently, there's no pricing information for Wilms Tumor Treatment procedures at Asan Medical Center, as all prices are available on request only.
-There is currently a lack of information available on the specialists practicing at the Clinic, and they are not accredited by any recognized accreditations institutes
+Daehang Hospital, located in Dogok dong, Seoul, South Korea offers patients Wilms Tumor Treatment procedures among its total of 107 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Wilms Tumor Treatment procedures at Daehang Hospital, as all prices are available on request only.
+All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are not accredited by any recognized accreditations institutes

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?